dclardy64/ISPConfig_Clean-3.0.5/README.md

 ISPConfig_Clean-3.0.5
 =====================

-Clean theme for ISPConfig 3.0.5 and below.
+Clean theme for ISPConfig 3.0.5 and above.

 Installation
 ------------

-1. Copy this folder to your /usr/local/ispconfig/web/interface/themes/ISPConfig_Clean
+1. Copy this folder to your /usr/local/ispconfig/web/interface/themes/ispc-clean
-2. Edit /usr/local/ispconfig/web/interface/lib/config.inc.php default theme to ISPConfig_Clean
+2. Edit /usr/local/ispconfig/web/interface/lib/config.inc.php default theme to ispc-clean
 3. Edit the header logo location.
-Change default to ISPConfig_Clean is all that needs to be done.
+Change default to ispc-clean is all that needs to be done.
 4. Enjoy the new theme.
 I will be making changes as I have time.

-If you want the login with the news, you have to make some changes to ISPConfig.
-I will write up what I did to make this work at a later time.